Allbirds: 2021–present: Public offering and AI pivot

 Exterior and interior of a store on Columbus Avenue, New York.

 On March 12, 2024, Zwillinger was replaced by former Allbirds chief operating officer Joe Vernachio as CEO.
 Vernachio outlined plans to focus on already-successful products rather than experimenting with new ones, and said that the company would rely on its retail partners.
 Zwillinger remained on the board of directors.
 Earlier that year, the company promoted Kelly Olmstead to chief marketing officer and recruited Adrian Nyman as chief design officer.
 Chief financial officer Mike Bufano was succeeded by Annie Mitchell on April 24, 2023.

 On April 8, 2024, Allbirds received a non-compliance notice from Nasdaq because its share price was $1 for 30 consecutive days.
 Through August of that year, the company discussed a reverse stock split to maintain its listing with investors.
 Allbirds underwent a 1-for-20 consolidation on September 4, 2024; its stock price was $9.69 the next day and $13.79 after a week.

 The company began to downsize its plans to open more physical stores in countries such as Germany at this time.
+On January 28, 2026, Allbirds announced it would close all full-price stores in the United States by the end of February 2026, maintaining only 4 stores across the United States and the United Kingdom.
+The company also projected a decrease in net revenue from $165 million–$180 million to $161 million–$165 million for 2025.
+On March 30, 2026, Allbirds announced it would sell its assets and liabilities to American Exchange Group.
+American Exchange paid $39 million for the intellectual property, brand, customer relationships, and all remaining inventory.
+The inventory was worth $43 million at the time of the acquisition.

+On April 15, 2026, Allbirds announced that the company was pivoting to providing cloud infrastructure for artificial intelligence, and was renaming itself to "NewBird AI".
+This boosted its market cap from $21 million on 14 April to $148 million on 15 April following the announcement.

+In May 2026, Allbirds sold its footwear assets to American Exchange Group for $39 million.
+The company rebranded yet again in June 2026, announcing that it was changing its name to "Smartbird" and appointing Nadia Carlsten as chairman and CEO.